fatash89/atom/doc/source/includes/sdk-specification.md

 # The deserialize flag will allow the data to be deserialized before it is sent to the add_2 function
 my_element.command_add("add_2", add_2, timeout=50, deserialize=True)

-# If we're expecting raw data to be sent from the caller in the event of mixed serialization, we can note that with kwargs in our command handler
+# If we're expecting raw data to be sent from the caller in the event of mixed serialization, we can note that with kwargs in our command handler.
+Also, we can send raw data in the response with the raw_data kwarg on the Response object.
+This allows us to still send a primary serialized response but will add raw data to a response dictionary returned to the user.
 def command_with_raw_data(data, raw_key_1=None, raw_key_2=None):
     """
     Expects the caller to call command_send with payload of raw_data={"raw_key_1" : some_data, "raw_key_2" : some_other_data}

     The primary data payload here is still serialized using msgpack which is pretty nice.
     """
-    return Response("success")
+    return Response("success", serialize=True, raw_data={"img" : img.bytes()})

 my_element.command_add("raw_data_test", command_with_raw_data, deserialize=True)
 ```